 Lots of French families holiday here, and you can see why people return here again and again.

-This makes it so unique for families , great chance to enjoy family time – back to board games, playgrounds.
-Each mobile site has lots of space allowing for ball games and just traditional fun.
+This is the smallest 4 star campsite, not only in Perigord, but in in the entire Aquitaine province which brings advantages and makes it unique for families.
+A campsite holiday is a great chance to enjoy family time – back to board games, playgrounds and nature trails.
+Each mobile site has lots of space allowing for ball games, BBQs and traditional fun.
 The family that went reported back lots of do for all ages..never short of fun in this campsite!